jakadak/TF2-extended-fonts/README.md

 | TF2secondary.ttf |   ✔    |     ✔     |       ❌      |   ❌   |    ❌    |    ❌     |  ❌   |
 | ocra.ttf         |   ✔    |     ✔     |       ❌      |   ❌   |    ❌    |    ❌     |  ❌   |

+If you find any inaccuracies in the shapes of the letters, let me know [here](https://github.com/jakadak/TF2-extended-fonts/issues/4).

 ## Copyright
 TF2 fonts
 TF2 fonts and fonts project fall under Andrea Wicklund/Valve corporation copyright and can by used for **any non-comorcial use**.